Parental Bullying: How Childhood Trauma Amplifies Workplace Abuse

 The Central Wound of Childhood Trauma: Being Unseen and Unprotected

 A central aspect of childhood trauma is the profound experience of being unseen and unprotected.
-At the heart of this trauma is the child’s unmet need to be acknowledged and honored for who they truly are (van der Kolk, 1989).
+At the heart of this trauma is the child’s unmet need to be acknowledged and honored for who they truly are, and to feel that their very being is welcome in the world (van der Kolk, 1989).
 They often endured harm at the hands of one parent, while the other parent did not intervene to protect them.
 A fundamental aspect of childhood trauma is the devastating experience of lacking a competent protector.
 Children endure harm, often inflicted by one parent, while the other parent fails to intervene, betraying the child's trust through their silence or inaction.
 This betrayal compounds the trauma, embedding a deep wound of helplessness and abandonment.
 It creates a lasting internal belief that when vulnerable or fearful, no capable or caring person will come to their aid.
 This betrayal not only fractures the child’s sense of safety but also casts long shadows into adulthood, where individuals may again find themselves isolated, unsupported, and without rescue, especially in environments such as the workplace where bullying occurs or other similar dynamics.
 This mirrors organizational culture, where leadership and bystander behavior often allow workplace bullying to persist.
+Over time, not being seen and not being protected reshapes the child’s sense of self, so that they begin to experience themselves as unworthy of care, protection, or advocacy, a core identity wound that lies at the heart of complex relational trauma.

 Children raised in abusive environments often develop a nervous system that becomes hypersensitive or ‘primed’ to detect and respond to abusive or threatening behavior.
 Because the parent serves as the child’s essential source of attachment and survival, the child adapts by psychologically splitting off or dissociating the abusive aspects of the parent.
 This necessity becomes starkly clear through Jennifer Freyd’s (2008) betrayal trauma theory.
 This necessity becomes starkly clear through Jennifer Freyd’s (2008) betrayal trauma theory.
 Betrayal blindness is a critical concept within this theory and refers to an unconscious strategy where the child remains unaware of the abuse to maintain a necessary bond with the abusive parent.
 Freyd (2026) explains: